Kanazawa Station

 The Ishikawa Prefectural Museum of History

-The Ishikawa Prefectural Museum of History consists of two main areas: the History Discovery Hall and the Hands-On Interaction Hall.
-The History Discovery Hall follows the course of local history from the prehistoric Jomon era, through the age of the samurai, and up to the development of modern Ishikawa.
+The Ishikawa Prefectural Museum of History is divided between the paid History Discovery Building and the free Interaction Experience Building.
+The History Discovery Building follows the course of local history from the prehistoric Jomon era, through the age of the samurai, and up to the development of modern Ishikawa.
 The past is illustrated with artifacts, dioramas, models, and life-sized reconstructions.

 A reconstruction of a Showa era living room around 1957